 The causes of drug addiction are as varie...

-Heroin is an addictive drug that is processed from m...
+Methamphetamine is an addictive stimulant that is clo...